Craig Short: Playing career

-Return to football
+Managerial career

 In September 2008, it was announced that Short had joined Sheffield United's sister club, Ferencvaros, as a player-coach to Bobby Davison.
 He played two games for the club, both in the Hungarian League Cup.

-On 30 November 2009, Ferencvaros officially signed Short as new manager; however, he left the Hungarian club because he did not possess the UEFA Pro Licence required in the Hungarian top division.
+On 30 November 2009, Ferencvaros officially appointed Short as their new manager.
+However, he left the club at the end of the 2009–10 season because he did not possess the UEFA Pro Licence required in the Hungarian top division.

 On 4 June 2010, he was appointed as the new manager of Notts County.
 He was sacked on 24 October 2010.

 After a break from football, Short returned as Head of Recruitment for Derby County's academy.
 In 2013 Short was appointed first team coach at Blackburn Rovers where he had enjoyed a six-year spell as a player.

 Short was appointed to Darren Wassalls coaching staff at Derby County for the closing stages of the 2015–16 campaign.

-In August 2020, he was appointed assistant manager at Oxford United.
-Chris Short his brother, has had two spells with Oxford, as head of Sports Science.
+In August 2020, he was appointed as a coach at Oxford United.
+Following the departure of Karl Robinson in February 2023, he was appointed caretaker manager.
+Having overseen two matches in charge, he returned to the coaching staff following the managerial appointment of Liam Manning.
+He was once again appointed caretaker manager following the departure of Manning to Bristol City in November 2023.
+The U's won 5–0 against Chelsea U21s in the EFL Trophy in the first game of his second spell, with Short giving a debut to 15 year-old Leo Snowden, who became Oxford's youngest ever player.

+Personal life

+After retiring as a player, Short began a sailing business on Windermere, teaching sailing to the public and corporate teams, and delivering boats to their owners.